 35. Spy Card

 Father figures are sure to have fun while they de-code a super-sweet and super-secret message from their kiddos.
-We love that this spy card is so different from your typical Father’s Day crafts for kids.
+This spy card is so different from your typical Father’s Day crafts for kids.

 Get tutorial: Father’s Day Secret Message Card